Betty Mpeka

-Betty Asiimwe Mpeka Tusubira, (1 January 1954 – 6 June 2021; née Betty Asiimwe Mpeka), but commonly known as Betty Mpeka, was a Ugandan physician and public health specialist, who at the time of her death, was the Deputy Chief of Party of Uganda Indoor Residual Spraying Project Phase II, at the Uganda Ministry of Health, based in Kampala, the capital of that East African country.
+Betty Asiimwe Mpeka Tusubira (1 January 1954 – 6 June 2021; née Betty Asiimwe Mpeka), commonly known as Betty Mpeka, was a Ugandan physician and public health specialist, who at the time of her death, was the Deputy Chief of Party of Uganda Indoor Residual Spraying Project Phase II, at the Uganda Ministry of Health, based in Kampala, the capital of that East African country.

 Background and education

 Mpeka was born in the Western Region of Uganda circa 1954.
 She attended elementary school locally.
 She attended Maryhill High School in the city of Mbarara, for her O-Level education.
 She then transferred to Gayaza High School in Wakiso District for her A-Level education.
 She was then admitted to Makerere University Medical School in 1974, where she graduated with a Bachelor of Medicine and Bachelor of Surgery degree in 1979.
 One of her classmates in medical school, was Professor James Gita Hakim (14 May 1954 – 25 January 2021), who also died from COVID-19, in Harare, Zimbabwe.
 Later, she graduated from the Liverpool School of Tropical Medicine, with a degree of Master of Science in public health.
-One of her classmates in this course was Dr. Ian Clarke (physician), the proprietor of Clarke International University in Uganda.
+One of her classmates in this course was Dr. Ian Clarke, the proprietor of Clarke International University in Uganda.